Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ormond recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Ormond averaged approximately 43 new dwelling approvals annually over the past five financial years, totalling an estimated 215 homes.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Ormond averaged around 43 new dwelling approvals annually over the past 5 financial years, totalling an estimated 215 homes.
 As of FY-26, 14 approvals have been recorded.
-Based on an average of 1.3 new residents per year per dwelling constructed between FY-21 and FY-25, market conditions appear stable.
-However, recent data indicates a growing popularity with 12.1 people per dwelling over the past two financial years, suggesting potential undersupply.
-New homes are being built at an average expected construction cost of $714,000, indicating a focus on premium properties.
+Over these 5 years (FY-21 to FY-25), an average of 1.3 new residents per year per dwelling constructed was observed, indicating balanced supply and demand with stable market conditions.
+However, recent data shows this ratio has intensified to 12.1 people per dwelling over the past 2 financial years, suggesting growing popularity and potential undersupply.
+New homes are being built at an average expected construction cost value of $714,000, reflecting a developer focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development